Chairman, CEO and Executive Editor

 Advisory Board Member

-His academic qualifications include a Ph.D from the University of Washington in Seattle, an MBA from the University of Cape Town, and a bachelor of commerce degree from Rhodes University.
+He holds a PhD from the University of Washington in Seattle, where he was a Boeing Scholar, an MBA from the University of Cape Town and a Bachelor of Commerce degree from Rhodes University.

 Advisory Board Member